smdaa/smdaa.github.io/content/post/building-an-rtl-sdr-fm-radio-from-scratch-in-c-part-1-the-usb-driver.md

 Device descriptor (hex): 12 01 00 02 00 00 00 40 da 0b 38 28 00 01 01 02 03 01
 ```

 Every byte in there has a fixed place.
-The interesting ones:
+The interesting bytes:

 | byte  | field                | value                                  |
 | ----- | -------------------- | -------------------------------------- |